Types of mobile click fraud: Understanding click spam and click injection

 Click spam has the potential to affect targeting decisions across the whole business.
 While the falsely attributed organic users will undoubtedly be good quality, their presence in the paid acquisition cohorts will tempt a marketer to pay for advertising in other channels that target these groups.
 This is despite the fact that these groups might well download the app in question without the prompt of an advert at all — meaning that the advertiser wastes time and money chasing users who could be reached in other ways.

 More reliable channels will lose out

 These investments will be made at the expense of other channels.
 When click spam goes undetected, campaigns that are largely unblemished by fraudulent conversions will appear less performant compared to the campaigns with poached organics.
 The missing ROI on relatively fraud-free channels can pose an opportunity cost to the advertiser: they could have invested in chasing truly promising user cohorts, but their budget is tied up with fraudulent channels instead.

 Click spamming might seem like a relatively small thing to deal with.
 However, if it isn’t spotted early, the impact of click spam can seriously pollute an entire app’s attribution efforts — leading advertisers astray and causing them to waste a significant amount of time chasing after users they’ve already acquired organically.

 How can click spam be detected?

-Advertisers can catch click spamming when it happens by looking for a simple pattern.
-During our investigations into the problem, we discovered that there was a clear difference in the way that genuine advertising clicks are distributed over time versus the clicks of the click spammers.
+There are a number of click fraud detection techniques you can employ to stop fraudsters, but advertisers can catch click spamming when it happens by looking for a simple pattern.
+During our investigations into the problem, we discovered that there was a clear difference in the way that genuine advertising clicks are distributed over time versus the clicks of the click spammers

 For a genuine traffic source, clicks are attributed with a normal distribution.
 The precise shape and size of the distribution will vary from traffic source, but the pattern from a trustworthy source is essentially a hefty number of installs on hour one before a rapid tapering of performance.